greg-js/arch-wiki-md-repo/wiki/_content/english/R.md

 ### Nvim-R

 The [nvim-r](https://aur.archlinux.org/packages/nvim-r/) package allows [vim](https://www.archlinux.org/packages/?name=vim) and [neovim](https://www.archlinux.org/packages/?name=neovim) users to code in R, including editing and rendering of R markdown (Rmd) files, execution of R code in a separate pane, inspection of variables, and integrated help panes.

+### Cantor

+[cantor](https://www.archlinux.org/packages/?name=cantor) is a notebook application developed by KDE that includes support for R.

+### Jupyter notebook

+[jupyter-notebook](https://www.archlinux.org/packages/?name=jupyter-notebook) is a browser based notebook with support for many programming languages.
+R support can be added by installing the [IRkernel](https://github.com/IRkernel/IRkernel).

 ## Optimized packages